Resources Supporting Healthy Companies

 Employers, Employees Share Insights on Workplace Wellness

 - Health and wellness programs are important to employees.
-Approximately 87% of employees surveyed said they consider health and wellness offerings when choosing an employer, and 80% of employees surveyed believe their employer cares about their well-being.
+Approximately 87 percent of employees surveyed said they consider health and wellness offerings when choosing an employer, and 80 percent of employees surveyed believe their employer cares about their well-being.

-- Incentives matter.
-Incentives also play a big role in motivating employees to participate in wellness programs.
-61% of employees say they’re a key reason they participate and 78% claiming they’re interested in participating in incentive-based programs at work
+- Incentives play a big role in motivating employees to participate in wellness programs.
+Sixty-one percent of employees say they’re a key reason they participate and 78 percent claim they’re interested in participating in incentive-based programs at work.

 - Communication is a concern.
-Only 51% of employees surveyed said they have a good understanding of how to participate in health and wellness programs being offered by their employers.
-With 82% of organizations relying primarily on email as the main source of communication for these programs, there’s a trend of companies moving to a more direct communication model of manager to employee, with 26% of organizations reporting they’re now using this method
+Only 51 percent of employees surveyed said they have a good understanding of how to participate in health and wellness programs being offered by their employers.
+With 82 percent of organizations relying primarily on email as the main source of communication for these programs, there’s a trend of companies moving to a more direct communication model of manager to employee, with 26 percent of organizations reporting they’re now using this method.

 - Measuring impact continues to be a challenge.
-While employees are confident in reporting how health and wellness programs have benefited them, employers still struggle with finding a tangible way to directly correlate these programs to bottom-line benefits – yet 67% are exploring the possible connections
+While employees are confident in reporting how health and wellness programs have benefited them, employers still struggle with finding a tangible way to directly correlate these programs to bottom-line benefits – yet 67 percent are exploring the possible connections